 Over the last twenty-five years, I have cross-examined witnesses in trials and motions across the country.
 Obviously, I wouldn't still be in the criminal defense game if I didn't have some cross-examination skills.

-What I've done is put some structure to my cross-examination in certain areas that come up repeatedly so that when I see the area coming up, I'm ready to go.
-Some of the concepts I'd like to talk about here are what I call looping, hitting the puppy on the nose, and fishing.
+What I've done is put some structure into my cross-examination in certain areas that come up repeatedly, so that when I see the area coming up, I'm ready to proceed.
+Some of the concepts I'd like to discuss here are what I call looping, hitting the target, and fishing.

-I will explain these concepts in some detail so you can see how you can structure your cross-examination effectively.
+I will explain these concepts in detail so you can see how to structure your cross-examination effectively.

 Looping When It Comes To Cross-Examination

 They remember it when it comes to that witness and even the prosecutor's case in its entirety.
-For example, suppose you have information that a witness has committed perjury in the past.
+For example, suppose you have information that a witness has a history of committing perjury.

 In that case, you can ask the witness about it – sir, isn't it true that you committed perjury in the past, which has to do with lying under penalty of perjury?

-And when the person says yes, then you're going to loop it three times.
+And when the person says yes, then you'll loop it three times.
 When you committed perjury in the past, you were testifying at a trial just like you are now.
 And when you were committing perjury in the past, you were lying under oath?

 Lastly, sir, when you committed perjury in the past, you were doing the same thing you're doing today—not telling the truth in front of a jury.
-This is a highly effective concept if it's used right.
+This is a highly effective concept when used correctly.
 You have to figure out what your theme is in the case and what the crucial things are that you want to get out in front of a jury.

 Hitting The Puppy On The Nose

-This is a concept where when a puppy does something bad, you take a newspaper, and you hit them on the nose.
-If you do cross-examination in Los Angeles or anywhere across the country for long enough – you're going to see that witnesses don't like to cooperate in criminal cases.
+This is a concept where, when a witness becomes uncooperative or tries to evade a question, you need to assertively bring them back to the point.
+If you do cross-examination in Los Angeles or anywhere across the country for long enough, you're going to see that witnesses don't like to cooperate in criminal cases.

-Once they see that you're going to try to embarrass them or you're trying to get out your point, they will then try to weasel out of answering the question and not be cooperative, and this is when you have to hit the puppy in the nose.
+Once they see that you're trying to embarrass them or make your point, they will try to weasel out of answering the question and be uncooperative.
+This is when you have to hit the puppy in the nose.

-For example, if you have some prior testimony of a witness – for example, in a preliminary hearing where it comes to a criminal case – and that testimony is under penalty of perjury.
-Then you're in the trial, and the person is saying something inconsistent with what they said under penalty of perjury in the preliminary hearing; that's when you have to hit the puppy in the nose immediately.
+When you have some prior testimony of a witness, for example, in a preliminary hearing, and that testimony is under penalty of perjury, and the person is saying something inconsistent with it in the trial, that's when you have to hit the inconsistency hard.
+This technique, when executed effectively, can significantly undermine the witness's reliability and credibility, boosting your confidence in the case.

 Hence, they realize that if they start lying and changing their testimony, they'll be embarrassed and taken to task in front of a jury.
-For example, if you ask a witness a question: what color was the car?
+For example, if you ask a witness a question, such as 'What color was the car? '

-They testified that the car was red at the preliminary hearing, and now they want to change the color of the car to green at the trial to help the prosecutors; you can then say to them, "Sir, isn't it true you testified at the preliminary hearing in this case?"
+They testified that the car was red at the preliminary hearing, and now they want to change the color of the car to green at the trial to help the prosecutors.
+You can then say to them, "Sir, isn't it true that you testified at the preliminary hearing in this case?"

 Yes.
 And that was under penalty of perjury.
 Yes.
 And you swore to tell the truth there.
 Yes.
 And when you were testifying under the penalty of perjury, the judge was there, and you said that your testimony was good, true, and accurate, correct?

 Yes.
 And at the preliminary hearing, didn't you say that the car was red?
-And if they say anything but yes, then you show them the preliminary hearing transcript and you ask them if that refreshes their recollection.
+And if they say anything but 'yes,' then you show them the preliminary hearing transcript and ask if that refreshes their recollection.
 If they try to get out of that, you say to the Judge,

 You can go on and on with that.
-It is a very effective tool to destroy that witness' reliability and credibility.
+It is a highly effective tool for undermining the witness's reliability and credibility.
 If that's the key witness for the prosecution, you can often win the case on that.

 Fishing

-This final concept concerns cross-examination when a witness is on the stand and you want to make a good point, but you know that once you bring up the problem area, the witness is going to try to get away, just like in fishing.
+This final concept concerns cross-examination when a witness is on the stand and you want to make a good point, but you know that once you bring up the problem area, the witness will try to evade it, much like a fisherman evading a hook.

 Once you hook the fish, the fish is going to get off the hook.
 So, the key is to set the hook very deep in the fish's mouth so that once it starts to wiggle,